Teeth become loose when they no longer have support from the surrounding gums and bone. There are many possible causes of this and it’s never good.

 A common reason for loose teeth is advanced periodontal disease.
 It can be caused by poor oral hygiene, smoking, and genetic disposition, among other things.
 Bacteria buildup eats away at the soft tissues, bone, and ligaments holding the tooth in place.
 Gum disease can be caused by over 100 different strains of bacteria.

 Early symptoms include swollen or bleeding gums and pain in the affected area.
 The CDC reports that periodontitis affects almost half of American adults aged 30 or above.
 It can lead to tooth loss but has also been linked to systemic diseases like heart trouble.

 Otherwise called bruxism, teeth grinding is the unconscious placement of parafunctional forces on dentition.
 “Parafunctional” means more pressure than normal.
-It can come about through stress, anxiety, or other medical issues.
+It can come about through stress, anxiety, or other medical issues, most commonly sleep apnea.